Last updated on December 10th, 2021 at 07:21 pm

 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Factual Reporting: MIXED

 While not all of the information contained on the website is pseudoscience, there is still plenty of it.
-For instance, they promote the highly controversial and dangerous Gerson Therapy as a cure for Cancer.
+For instance, they promote the highly controversial and dangerous Gerson Therapy as a cure for cancer.
 There is zero scientific evidence that Gerson Therapy works.
-Food Matters also promotes anti-vaccination propaganda through the use of questionable studies that they don’t actually link to.
-Other than miracle cures, they also promote anti-Gmo propaganda and other questionable information to sell a product.
-Overall, this a quackery level pseudoscience website.
-(D. Van Zandt 1/7/2018)
+Food Matters also promotes anti-vaccination propaganda through the use of questionable studies that they don’t link to.
+Other than miracle cures, they also promote anti-Gmo propaganda and other dubious information sell product.